Best Dark Web Monitoring Services for Business Compared

 The right choice depends on what you need to detect and how you want to integrate it.

-For credential monitoring and breach intelligence: Breachsense provides comprehensive coverage of stealer logs, ransomware leak sites, and criminal forums with API-first integration.
-Works for enterprise security teams, MSPs, and penetration testers.
+For credential monitoring and breach intelligence: Breachsense provides deep coverage of stealer logs and ransomware leak sites with API-first integration.
+Works for enterprise security teams and MSPs.

-For broad threat intelligence: Recorded Future and Mandiant offer geopolitical analysis, nation-state tracking, and strategic intelligence beyond credential exposure.
-Best for organizations with dedicated threat intelligence teams.
+For broad threat intelligence: Recorded Future and Mandiant offer geopolitical analysis and nation-state tracking beyond credential exposure.
+Best for teams with dedicated intelligence analysts.

 For brand protection: ZeroFox combines dark web monitoring with social media scanning and domain takedowns.
 Best when impersonation and customer-facing threats are your primary concern.